stevehvaughn/lessonbook/README.md

 ## Getting Started

 This project is deployed on Heroku and can be visited at https://lessonbook.herokuapp.com <br/>
-To get a local copy up and running follow these steps.
+To get a local copy up and running follow these steps in the root level of the directory.

 ### Prerequisites